dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

 to assign the lattice, or manually reindex the data to match setting #5 (though in this case that is a no-op) - or as mentioned above proceed with the lattice unconstrained.

+.. note:: if you are certain that the lattice symmetry is correct then the refinement _should_ be more stable, and yield more reliable unit cell constants

+.. note:: if you select an _incorrect_ lattice then the subsequent processing may fail

 Refinement
 ----------

-Prior to integration we want to refine the experimental geometry and the scan varying crystal orientation and unit cell: in the refinement however the refinement is done first with a scan static model, then with scan varying (which allows for small variations in the sample orientation etc.)
+Prior to integration we want to refine the experimental geometry and the scan varying crystal orientation and unit cell: the calculations are performed first with a scan static model, then with scan varying (which allows for small variations in the sample orientation etc.) to account for impact of reindexing data prior to refinement.

 .. code-block:: bash